dalpner/dalpner/README.md

 - 👋 Hi, I’m Dome
 - 👀 I’m interested in GameDev and D&D
 - 🌱 I’m currently learning Python and Java
-- 📫 How to reach me via Twitter @lava_do

 I am an trainee and practicing in my freetime with webdevelopment.